 The Ethnomusicology Archives initiated the physical return of both a 16mm film and VHS copy to the Hopi Nation.
 Both items were held in another part of UW Libraries but identified by the ethnomusicology archivist as portraying a Hopi dance and ceremony that should not be viewed by outsiders.
 The Hopi's Tribal Historical Preservation Officer confirmed this and requested the film and video be sent to them.
 The archivist followed through, deaccessioning the items from UW Libraries and sending to them to the Hopi.
 New Yorker columnist Author E. Tammy Kim notes this return and places it within a larger context of digital reparation in her article, "The Passamaquoddy Reclaim Their Culture Through Digital Repatriation" (2019).

-At the initiative of UW Ethnomusicology founder Professor Robert Garfias, digitized copies of his unique and extensive Korean films were set to the National Gugak Center (국립국악원), South Korea's primary institution of learning for Korean traditional music (gugak).
+At the initiative of UW Ethnomusicology founder Professor Robert Garfias, we digitized copies of his unique and extensive Korean films were set to the National Gugak Center (국립국악원), South Korea's primary institution of learning for Korean traditional music (gugak).
 Contents cover both court and folk music, including Chon P'e Hi-Mun (Royal Ancestor's Music), a solo on the P'youn Kyong (Stone Chimes), and Yo Min Rak (Chamber Music).
 To watch them online, go here and search for "Garfias."
 Professor Garfias has also returned copies of his other recordings and films to individuals and institutions in the Philippines, Romania, Mexico, and beyond.
 Professor Emerita Hiromi Lorraine Sakata, a onetime student of Garfias and faculty member at UW and UCLA, has also worked with the Archives to digitally return the recordings she made of musicians performing in Afghanistan, Pakistan, and Tajikistan.

 From 2022-2025, the Archives is leading UW's participation in a 3-year, $334,000 Mellon and CLIR funded collaborative curation project.
 Called "Native Northwest Online," the project is directed by Kimberly Christen, WSU Professor and Director of the Digital Technology and Culture Program.
 It extends 5 years of work between institutions (American Philosophical Society, National Museum of the American Indian, University of Washington, Washington State University) and nine partner Tribes: Coeur d’Alene Tribe, Confederated Tribes of the Colville Reservation, Confederated Salish and Kootenai Tribes, Spokane Tribe of Indians, Confederated Tribes of Warm Springs, Nimíipuu (Nez Perce) Tribe, Quinault Indian Nation, Snoqualmie Indian Tribe, and The Yakama Nation.
 During this time, in-depth research and culturally responsive digital tools (e.g., Mukurtu, TK Labels) and workflows will reconnect Native communities with collections at non-Native repositories.
 Click here to learn more.